 When it comes to commenting on Google Docs, instead of receiving individual email notifications when someone mentions you in a comment, now, you’ll see an up-to-date thread in Gmail where you can easily reply or resolve the comment, right from within the message.

-Many brands have already begun using the amp for email feature to make their emails far more interactive and engaging in nature.
+Many brands have already begun using the dynamic email feature to make their emails far more interactive and engaging in nature.

 Now, Pinterest users can discover and pin the images to their boards directly from email received itself.